radekBednarik/data_generator/README.md

 Random Data Generator.

-Create dataset with random data of datatypes int, float, str and date (more precisely python's datetime.datetime).
+Create dataset with random data of datatypes int, float, str, date (more precisely python's datetime.datetime) and timestamp (as float).

 Data can be exported to .csv, .xlsx or .json files.